rapPayne/flutter-hands-on-intro-presentation/README.md

 The [Final Solution](solution) - Can be found here.

 ## Starters
-If you'd like to code along
+If you'd like to code along and